 Employees of the Bank may also participate in the defined contribution Thrift Plan for Employees of the Federal Reserve System ("Thrift Plan").
-The Bank's Thrift Plan contributions totaled \$8 million and \$6 million for the years ended December 31, 2002 and 2001, respectively, and are reported as a component of "Salaries and other benefits."
+The Bank's Thrift Plan contributions totaled \$8 million for each of the years ended December 31, 2003 and 2002, and are reported as a component of "Salaries and other benefits."